What is transesophageal echocardiography?

 What happens during TEE?

 - A transducer on the end of the probe sends sound waves to your heart and collects the echoes that bounce back.
 These echoes become pictures that show up on a video screen.
-This part of the test takes 10 to 15 minutes.

 What happens after TEE?